jignect-21/githubLearning/README.md

 ## Day 3
 I am learning how to use branches in Git.

-This line is different in conflict-branch.
+This line will be added in main branch.abcd